rticommunity/rticonnextdds-connector/README.rst

 License
 ~~~~~~~

-With the sole exception of the contents of the "examples" subdirectory,
+With the sole exception of the contents of the “examples” subdirectory,
 all use of this product is subject to the RTI Software License Agreement
 included at the top level of this repository.
 Files within the
-"examples" subdirectory are licensed as marked within the file.
+“examples” subdirectory are licensed as marked within the file.

-This software is an experimental (aka "pre-production") product.
+This software is an experimental (aka “pre-production”) product.
 The
-Software is provided "as is", with no warranty of any type, including
+Software is provided “as is”, with no warranty of any type, including
 any warranty for fitness for any purpose.
 RTI is under no obligation to
 maintain or support the Software.
 RTI shall not be liable for any
 incidental or consequential damages arising out of the use or inability